simonhammes/506-software-architecture/architecture.typ

     Data confidentiality _during communication_ is guaranteed by using secure protocols (HTTPS for short-running and WSS
     #footnote[WebSocket Secure, i.e. WebSocket over TLS] for long-running/real-time operations).

-    Data _at rest_ in the shared database is encrypted at the storage layer, which makes encryption transparent to the application (i.e. the database).
+    Data _at rest_ in the shared database is encrypted at the storage layer.

     In addition, location data and chat messages are automatically deleted after 30 days.